-Is Driving with an Expired License Against the Law?
+Is Driving With an Expired License Against the Law?

 If you drive with an expired license, you are breaking the law in California.
 If you live in California, you must get a valid driver’s license issued by the Department of Motor Vehicles (DMV) according to the state’s laws on persons required to be licensed.